-The Company leases facilities and certain equipment under noncancelable operating leases with remaining lease terms of 1.5 year to 5.6 years, one of which includes an option to extend the lease for one five-year term.
-This optional period was not considered in the determination of the right-of-use asset or the lease liability as the Company did not consider it reasonably certain that it would exercise such option.
+The Company leases facilities and certain equipment under noncancelable operating leases with remaining lease terms of 1.3 years to 10.7 years, some of which include options to extend for up to two five-year terms.
+These optional periods were not considered in the determination of the right-of-use assets or the lease liabilities as the Company did not consider them reasonably certain that it would exercise such options.